Blazam-App/docs.blazam.org/docsource/install/config.md

     1. Reset the admin password from within Blazam, this will encypt it in the database with the new encyption key.
     1. Reset the password for Active Directory within Blazam so it is aligned with the new encyption key.
     1. Reset Duo Private Key if set.
+    1. Reset Email authentication password if set.
     1. Reset Update Credentials password if set.
     1. Reupload SSL Certificate if running as a service for HTTPS
+    1. Any password reset PINs and Secret Questions will need to be reset for all users.
+    1. Any API tokens will need to be regenerated.

 | Values      | Description                          |
 | ----------- | ------------------------------------ |